kergoth/dotfiles/mercurial/extensions/evolve/docs/sharing.rst

   $ hg evolve --all

-Figure 8 illustrate's Bob's repository after evolving away the bumped changeset.
+Figure 8 illustrates Bob's repository after evolving away the bumped changeset.
 Ignoring the obsolete changesets, Bob now has a nice, clean, simple history.
 His amendment of Alice's bug fix lives on, as changeset 5:227d—albeit with a software-generated commit message.
 (Bob